smrmkt/radikor/README.md

-RadikoPlayer
+Radikor
 =============
-RadikoPlayer is a python-based command-line Radiko player.
+Radikor is a python-based command-line Radiko player.

 [Radiko](http://radiko.jp/) is an internet protocol silumcast radio service in Japan (only people in Japan can use this web service).
 Though you can listen Radiko through their web site, no APIs are provided for developpers.
 This application enables you to listen Radiko, and also record stream to mp3 file.